offbyone/ideas/content/posts/2021-05-10-development-environment-2021.md

 > Doom is a configuration framework for GNU Emacs tailored for Emacs bankruptcy veterans who want less framework in their frameworks, a modicum of stability (and reproducibility) from their package manager, and the performance of a hand rolled config (or better).
 It can be a foundation for your own config or a resource for Emacs enthusiasts to learn more about our favorite operating system.

-I\'ve been an Emacs user since 2005, after spending \[ref\]misspending\[/ref\] my university years using Vim.
-During that time, I\'ve had a host of different configurations for it.
+I've been an Emacs user since 2005, after spending \[ref\]misspending\[/ref\] my university years using Vim.
+During that time, I've had a host of different configurations for it.
 I started off with the one my team at ACI/MessagingDirect used, which was a pretty powerful metaprogramming environment that served me well until I finally added too much cruft and it fell over.
-I\'ve gone through Prelude and Spacemacs as well, but none of them have fit me quite like [Doom](https://github.com/hlissner/doom-emacs) does.
+I've gone through Prelude and Spacemacs as well, but none of them have fit me quite like [Doom](https://github.com/hlissner/doom-emacs) does.
 Doom is a strange mix of superbly simple and deeply flexible, which fits Emacs to a tee.

 Some of the things that it offers that I really like:

 - literate configuration

-  My configuration is written in [org-mode](https://orgmode.org/), making it not so much \"self-documenting\" as it is \"a readme that happens to have configuration in it\".
+  My configuration is written in [org-mode](https://orgmode.org/), making it not so much "self-documenting" as it is "a readme that happens to have configuration in it".
 For one small example:

   ``` org
   Monitor my roam directory for changes (dropbox is the reason here) and re-run